raspberrypilearning/getting-started-guide-editor-html/en/step_4.md

 ![A screenshot showing the panels in an adapted layout.](images/panels_adapted.png)

-The screenshot shows the three main panels in an adapted layout, with the Preview panel vertically below the Code panel.
+This screenshot shows the three main panels in an adapted layout, with the Preview panel vertically below the Code panel.

 ### Project bar